Cortisol hormone is secreted by :

 Answer

-Glucagon is a hormone produced by the pancreas which raises the concentration of glucose by breaking glycogen in the liver.
+Glucagon is a hormone produced by the pancreas.
+It raises the blood sugar level by stimulating the breakdown of glycogen in the liver into glucose.

 Define Adolescence.